TimofeyTanuki/Tanuki.Atlyss.FluffUtilities/Thunderstore/README.md

 # Tanuki.Atlyss.FluffUtilities
 Multifunctional plugin for Atlyss.
-Change character appearance sliders, auto-pickup, free camera, no clip, hotkeys, a bunch of auxiliary commands, and more.
+Change character appearance sliders, auto-pickup, free camera, no clip, hotkeys, a bunch of auxiliary commands, and more.<br>
 ## Features
 - Change the range of character appearance sliders.
 - Allow appearance parameters beyond the limits.